vahidirn/laravel-filter-query-neo4j/readme.md

 * Date = [EQ, MIN, MAX, LT, GT]
 * Boolean = [EQ]

-A model's filterQueryNeo definition sets the rules available for each field.
+A model's filterQuery definition sets the rules available for each field.
 The first rule in the list is the default rule for the field.
 Other rules must add the rule name as a suffix in the filter query field name.

 In the following definition, the 'name' field can use any of the String rules: EQ, LIKE, ILIKE, MATCH.

 ```
-User::$filterQueryNeo = [
+User::$filterQuery = [
-  'name' => FilterQueryNeo::String
+  'name' => FilterQuery::String
 ]
 ```